typelevel/typelevel.github.com/posts/2018-08-07-refactoring-monads.md

 understandable sequence of computations.

 ### Example domain: reading a catalog

 Let's not worry about `MonadError` yet, but instead look at some example code.
+Consider a situation where you need to translate data from one domain model to another one with different restrictions, and controlled vocabularies.
+This can happen in a number of places in a program, for instance reading a database or an HTTP request to construct a domain object.

 Suppose we need to read an object from a relational database.
-Unfortunately, rows in the table may represent objects of a variety of types so we have to read the row and build up the object graph.
+Unfortunately, rows in the table may represent objects of a variety of types so we have to read the row and build up the object graph accordingly.
 This is the boundary between the weakly typed wilderness and the strongly typed world within our program.

 Say our database table represents a library catalog, which might have print books and ebooks.
 We'd like to look up a book by ID and get back